trishad-dev/DhanvaCare---The-GOOGLE-MedGemma-Impact-Challenge-2026/README.md

 ---

-# 🚀 **The Vision**
+# 🚀 **The Solution**

-DhanvaCare is designed to capture patient information once, structure it intelligently, and reuse it safely across care journeys.
+**DhanvaCare** is designed to capture patient information once, structure it intelligently, and reuse it safely across care journeys.

+**DhanvaCare** is an AI-assisted, non-diagnostic Clinical Decision Support System designed to:

+* Capture structured symptom input

+* Interpret symptoms using MedGemma

+* Align outputs with clinical safety guardrails

+* Generate triage recommendations

+* Maintain clinician-in-the-loop oversight

+⚠️ The system does NOT provide medical diagnoses.
+It supports triage and structured communication.

 *Better symptom capture → better clinical reasoning → safer outcomes.*